Portuguese grammar: Diminutives and augmentatives

-It is also possible to form a diminutive of a diminutive, e.g. "burriquito" (burro + -ico + -ito).
+It is also possible to form a diminutive of a diminutive, e.g. burriquito (burro + -ico + -ito).

 Portuguese diminutive endings are often used not only with nouns but also with adjectives, e.g. tonto/tontinho ("silly" / "a bit silly"), or verde/verdinho ("green" / "nicely green") and occasionally with adverbs, e.g. depressa/depressinha ("quickly") and some other word classes, e.g. obrigadinho—diminutive for the interjection obrigado "thanks".
 Even the numeral um (one) can informally become unzinho.

-The most common augmentatives are the masculine -ão and the feminine -ona, although there are others, like -aço(a) e.g. mulher/mulheraça ("woman"); or -eirão, e.g. voz/vozeirão ("voice"), less frequently used.
+The most common augmentative endings are the masculine -ão and the feminine -ona, although there are others, like -aço(a) e.g. mulher/mulheraça ("woman"); or -eirão, e.g. voz/vozeirão ("voice"), less frequently used.
 Sometimes the masculine augmentative can be applied to a feminine noun, which then becomes grammatically masculine, but with a feminine meaning, e.g. a mulher / o mulherão ("the woman" / "the big woman").

 Adjectives

 Adjectives normally follow the nouns that they modify.
 Thus "white house" is casa branca, and "green fields" is campos verdes; the reverse order (branca casa, verdes campos) is generally limited to poetic language.

 However, some adjectives—such as bom ("good"), belo ("nice"), and grande ("great", "big")—often precede the noun.
 Indeed, some of these have rather different meanings depending on position: compare um grande homem "a great man", vs. um homem grande "a big man".

 Adjectives are routinely inflected for gender and number, according to a few basic patterns, much like those for nouns, as in the following table: